allabux21/gwright99.github.io/flask-blueprint/02-project-goals-and-design-considerations.md

         <td>My development machine runs Windows 10, with  32GB of memory and a mid-tier Intel Kaby Lake 7th gen i5-7200 CPU (dual core). <br><br>Given its <a href="http://www.laptoping.com/cpus/product/intel-core-i5-7200u/">mediocre benchmarks</a> and my expectation that future projects will be CPU-intensive, the solution cannot be run in a traditional resource-restricted VM. <br><br><i><b>Note:</b> To avoid the "Dude, just install Linux as your base OS!" conversation, I also game on this machine (which is far easier on Windows).
 Furthermore, I feel a Windows-based solution is a necessary approach given that many employers still equip their employees with Windows-based machines.</i> </td></tr>
     <tr><td>004</td>
         <td>Source control and CI/CD solutions must use same component</td>
-        <td>Modern-day applications already require a plethora of technology components. <br><br>I do not want to add extra complexity by having to integrate two separate services (<i>e.g. GitLab and Jenkins</i>) if a single service alternative exists (<i>e.g. GitHub</i>).</td>
+        <td>Modern-day applications already require a plethora of technology components.
+I do not want to add extra complexity by having to integrate two separate services (<i>e.g. GitLab and Jenkins</i>) if a single service alternative exists (<i>e.g. GitHub</i>).</td>
     </tr>
     <tr>
         <td>005</td>
-        <td>Cloud-hosting provider must offer extensive service catalog, including managed Kubernetes hosting</td>
+        <td>Cloud provider must have extensive service catalog</td>
         <td>The solution being built is meant to serve as the nucleus of more advanced future applications.
 Despite the risk of vendor-lockin, the initial design must have the integration hooks necessary to allow easy deployment into the vendor's environment and/or make use of other vendor services like Identity Access Management.</td>
     </tr>
     <tr>
         <td>006</td>
         <td>Container solution must be Docker</td>
-        <td>Docker is the de facto base containerization solution of the day, and is well-understood and documented.
+        <td>Docker is the de facto base containerization solution of the day.
 The solution will ignore newer Kubernetes-centric containerization solutions like CRI-O in order to minimize the risk of unresolvable implementation errors. </td>
     </tr>
     <tr>
         <td>006</td>
-        <td>Solution must provide HTTP-accessible visual responses</td>
+        <td>Solution must provide HTTP-accessible HTML responses</td>
-        <td>Any solution I build is meant for portfolio demonstration purposes and/or for potential future web-based businesses.
-Building in visual response capabilities (<i>i.e. webpage responses</i>) from the outset means my project can easily support both human-based portal-type and system-based data API-type usage models. </td>
+        <td>Any solution I build is meant for portfolio demonstration purposes and/or future web-based businesses.
+Building HTML response capabilities from the outset means my project can easily support both human-based portal-type and system-based data API-type usage models. </td>
     </tr>
 </table>

 ### Design Considerations
 <table>